NateEag/how-i-code/drafts/deployment.rst

 '/release-804ba2/' to a URL that doesn't have them, so that any users who are browsing on the old version of the site get sent back to the newly-released version.

+Bob Stouffer told me that Yahoo solved this by putting version numbers in their static file names and updating them for each release.
+As he pointed out, if you're smart you can update the file versions only for files that changed, thereby taking better advantage of caching.
+This is a lot like the above hashing approach, but not perhaps identical.